TheDuriel/TheDuriel.github.io/source/content/index.md

 ### Credits & License
 * https://github.com/TheDuriel/TheDuriel.github.io
 	* Edited and authored using Obsidian.md
-	* All contents on my pages are MIT, please credit me if used verbatem.
+	* All contents on my pages are MIT, please credit me if used verbatim.
 * https://github.com/DefenderOfBasic/obsidian-quartz-template
 	* Quartz Template for Obsidian
 	* Created by DefenderOfBasic